Undack/ir2mqtt/README.md

 ### ESPHome Firmware Builder

 1. Create a **new ESPHome device** in Home Assistant.
-2. Place the `v11.yml` file in the ESPHome configuration.
+2. Copy the contents of the `v12.yml` file to the ESPHome configuration.
-3. Each IR remote must have a unique name (substitutions, globals, esphome fields in v11.yml).
+3. Each IR remote must have a unique name (substitutions, globals, esphome fields in v12.yml).
 4. Edit `secrets.yaml`:
    ```yaml
    mqtt_broker: "your_broker_ip"